 - Visits to PCPs, specialists (with an approval from your PCP first, when needed) or other providers.
-This includes services you get from RHC or FQHC. - Circumcision done at the hospital or doctor's office for a child up to 1 year old. - Routine physicals well-child visits or Early Periodic Screening Diagnosis and Treatment (EPSDT) checkups for children through the month of their 21st birthday. - Adult well-visit for members 21 years of age and older are covered once a year.
+This includes services you get from RHC or FQHC. - Circumcision done at the hospital or doctor's office for a child up to 1 year old. - Routine physicals well-child visits or Early Periodic Screening Diagnosis and Treatment (EPSDT) checkups for children through the month of their 21st birthday. - One adult well-visit for members 21 years of age and older every two years.